Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Gender responsive budgeting

-Gender responsive budgeting weaves consideration of gender impact through the budget process and is a key way governments can identify and fund measures that close gender gaps and avoid measures that inadvertently exacerbate gender inequality.
-It helps shine a light on the distributional impacts of government actions so that decision makers can make choices based on the best information available about how potential budget measures support gender equality along with other priorities like boosting economic growth.
+Gender responsive budgeting weaves consideration of gendered impacts through the Cabinet and Budget process and is a key way governments can identify and fund measures that close gender gaps and avoid measures that inadvertently exacerbate gender inequality.
+It helps shine a light on the distributional impacts of government actions so that decision-makers can make choices based on the best information available about how potential budget measures support gender equality along with other priorities like boosting economic growth.

 Intersectionality